arduino/docs-content/content/hardware/08.edu/solution-and-kits/matter-discovery-bundle/datasheet/datasheet.md

 ### Getting Started - Arduino Cloud Editor

-<p style="text-align: justify;">All components of the Matter Discovery Bundle work seamlessly with the Arduino Cloud Editor <strong>[7]</strong> by installing a simple plugin.
+<p style="text-align: justify;">All components of the Arduino Matter Discovery Bundle work with the Arduino Cloud Editor <strong>[7]</strong> by installing a simple plugin.
 The Arduino Cloud Editor is hosted online, ensuring it is always up-to-date with the latest features and support for all boards and devices.
 Follow <strong>[8]</strong> to start coding in the browser and upload your sketches onto the Arduino Nano Matter board.</p>

 ### Getting Started - Arduino Cloud

-<p style="text-align: justify;">The Matter Discovery Bundle is supported on Arduino Cloud, enabling you to log sensor data, trigger events and automate processes for smart home applications via the Arduino Nano Matter board.
+<p style="text-align: justify;">The Arduino Matter Discovery Bundle is supported on Arduino Cloud, enabling you to log sensor data, trigger events and automate processes for smart home applications via the Arduino Nano Matter board.
 Take a look at the official documentation <strong>[8]</strong> to learn more about how to integrate the kit into your IoT projects.</p>

-### Matter Arduino Academy Course
+### Matter Discovery Course

-<p style="text-align: justify;">The Arduino Matter Discovery Bundle includes access to a 7-chapter Arduino Academy course <strong>[10]</strong> designed to help you master Matter technology:</p>
+<p style="text-align: justify;">The Arduino Matter Discovery Bundle includes access to the Matter Discovery Course, a 7-module course <strong>[10]</strong> designed to help you master Matter technology.
+The course's modules are the following:</p>

 - <strong>Module 1</strong>: Introduction to Matter (Theory)
 - <strong>Module 2</strong>: Setting Up the Arduino Nano Matter Board (Practice)